edinaldoFelipe/mayatech/README.md

 CREATE TABLE IF NOT EXISTS urls (
 	id serial PRIMARY KEY,
 	short VARCHAR(10) UNIQUE NOT NULL,
-	original TEXT UNIQUE NOT NULL
+	url TEXT UNIQUE NOT NULL
 );
 ```